dkruijs/squad_q-a_web_app/README.md

 * [Serve models fast with Flask](https://medium.com/datalab-log/serve-models-fast-with-flask-371726521591)
 * [Serve static files from docker via nginx](https://www.linkedin.com/pulse/serve-static-files-from-docker-via-nginx-basic-example-arun-kumar/)
 * [Stack Overflow -- Nginx doesn't communicate with flask rest api](https://stackoverflow.com/questions/47739828/nginx-doesnt-communicate-with-flask-rest-api-docker)
+* For the `index.html` file that contains the web app, I used the `index.html` file from the Nanodegree SageMaker notebooks as a base for the HTML structure (I replaced the JavaScript code entirely).

 Contributing
 ------------